Flag of Republika Srpska

-The flag of Republika Srpska within Bosnia and Herzegovina was adopted on 24 November 1992.
-The flag is a rectangular tricolour with three equal horizontal bands of red, blue and white.
+The flag of Republika Srpska within Bosnia and Herzegovina was adopted on 12 May 1992.
+The flag is a rectangular tricolor with three equal horizontal bands of red, blue and white.
 It is almost identical to the civil flag of Serbia, but with different aspect ratio of 1:2 instead of 2:3 and slightly different color shades.

-While the Constitutional Court of Bosnia and Herzegovina declared the coat of arms of Republika Srpska unconstitutional, claiming that it did not represent the non-Serb ethnicities living in the entity, the flag was deemed to be in line with the constitution.
-The court ruled that though the combination of the colours relates to the Serbian tricolor, the use of red, blue and white are considered to be pan-Slavic colors as well.
+In 2007, the Constitutional Court of Bosnia and Herzegovina declared the flag of the Federation of Bosnia and Herzegovina, the coat of arms of Republika Srpska, and other symbols of Republika Srpska unconstitutional.
+The court ruled that the symbols did not represent the non-Serb ethnicities living in Republika Srpska.
+However, the flag of Republika Srpska was deemed to be in line with the constitution.
+The court ruled that though the combination of the colors relates to the Serbian tricolor, the use of red, blue, and white are considered to be pan-Slavic colors as well.

 Related flags

 The Serb tricolor has been used as the basis for other flags, most notably as Serbia's national flag.
 Montenegro has also used the Serbian tricolor with varying shades of blue.
 Under communist Yugoslavia, the republics of Serbia and Montenegro had flags of same design and colors.
 Montenegro changed its flag in 1993 by altering the proportion and shade of blue in its flag and used this flag until 2004.

-The Serbian tricolor was also the basis for the Republic of Serbian Krajina.
-The Serbian tricolor defaced with a Serbian cross is used as the flag of the Serbian Orthodox Church.
+The Serbian tricolor was also the basis for the flag of the Serb minority in Croatia.
+The Serbian tricolor with a Serbian cross is used as the flag of the Serbian Orthodox Church.

-The Republika Srpska's flag is popular among many Bosnian Serbs and they prefer to fly it or the Serbian flag instead of the Bosnian national flag.
+The Republika Srpska's flag is popular among many Bosnian Serbs and they prefer to fly it or the Serbian flag instead of the flag of Bosnia and Herzegovina.

+It should also be noted that holding the flag upside down would make the flag resemble the Russian flag, although the Russian flag uses 2:3 aspect ratio.

-Colours scheme
+Color scheme

+The specified colours for the flag are as follows: